Duration: 3 days

 Day 1.
 Yanacocha Reserve and Old Nono-Mindo Road

-You will be picked up at your hotel in Quito, from where we will drive to the Yanacocha Reserve, which consists of 1200 hectares of Polylepis forest on the north-west side of Pichincha Volcano near Quito and was created to help preserve the last known habitat for the endemic and Critically Endangered (IUCN) Black-breasted Puffleg.
+You will be picked up at your hotel in Quito, from where we will drive to the Yanacocha Reserve, which consists of 1200 hectares of Polylepis forest on the north-west side of the Pichincha Volcano near Quito and was created to help preserve the last known habitat for the endemic and Critically Endangered (IUCN) Black-breasted Puffleg Eriocnemis nigrivestis.
 As we enter the reserve we will check out the hummingbird feeders for Mountain Velvetbreast, Buff-winged Starfrontlet, Shining Sunbeam, Great Sapphirewing, Sapphire-vented Puffleg, Sword-billed Hummingbird, and Golden-breasted Puffleg.
 Apart from hummingbirds we will have chances to see Masked Flowerpiercer, Azara’s Spinetail, and Tawny Antpitta, which are often easy to spot at the feeders.

 From here we will explore a trail running through pre-montane forest.
 It is likely that we might spot Andean Guan, Barred Fruiteater, Rainbow-bearded Thornbill, Ecuadorian Hillstar, Rufous Antpitta, Ocellated Tapaculo, Andean Pygmy Owl, Variable Hawk, Rufous Wren, Scarlet-bellied Mountain Tanager, Buff-breasted Mountain Tanager, Hooded Mountain Tanager, Cinereous Conebill, Bar-bellied Woodpecker, Giant Conebill, Superciliaried Hemispingus, Pearled Treerunner, White-throated Tyrannulet, Spectacled Whitestart, and Blue-and-black Tanager.